Overpseudoprimes, Mersenne Numbers and Wieferich primes: Overpseudoprime to base as superpseudoprime to the same base

 \section{Overpseudoprime to base $a$ as superpseudoprime to the same base}

-Quite as in the above, where we proved that every overpseudoprime to base 2 is super-Poulet pseudoprime, using Theorem 7 it could be proved the following statement. \begin{theorem} Every overpseudoprime $n$ to base $a$ is superpseudoprime, i. e. for each divisor $d>1$ of $n$ satisfy
+Quite as in the above, where we proved that every overpseudoprime to base 2 is super-Poulet pseudoprime, using Theorem 7 it could be proved the following statement. \begin{theorem} Every overpseudoprime $n$ to base $a$ is superpseudoprime, i. e., for each divisor $d>1$ of $n,$ we have